Debugging

 l

-prints code around the current statement the debugger is at, useful to visualize the progress of debug effortll
+prints code around the current statement the debugger is at, useful to visualize the progress of the debug effortll

-execute current line, steps inside function callsn
+execute the current line, steps inside function callsn

 continue execution until the next breakpointp expression